I’m Pregnant, and I’m Bleeding. Should I Be Concerned?

-Ectopic pregnancies occur in about one out of 60 pregnancies.
-You may be at higher risk for an ectopic pregnancy if you have had an infection, scarring, or surgery of the fallopian tubes.
+Ectopic pregnancies occur in about 1 out of 60 pregnancies.
+You may be at higher risk if you’ve had an infection, scarring, or surgery of the Fallopian tubes.

 Light bleeding late in pregnancy usually means you have an inflamed cervix.
 You could also have developed growths on the cervix.
 Your doctor can prescribe medication to treat these conditions.